Red Hat JBoss Enterprise Application Platform Installation Methods

 Change the JDK that uses JBoss EAP by using the

-property.
+JAVA_HOMEproperty.
 Your installation is complete.
-The defaultEAP_HOME
+The defaultEAP_HOMEpath for the RPM installation is/opt/rh/eap8/root/usr/share/wildfly.

 When you install JBoss EAP by using RPM packages, you cannot configure multiple domain or host controllers on the same machine.

 6.3.
-Configuring JBoss EAP RPM installation as a service on RHEL
+Configuring JBoss EAP RPM installation as a service on RHEL Copy linkLink copied to clipboard!

 You can configure the Red Hat Packet Manager (RPM) installation to run as a service in Red Hat Enterprise Linux (RHEL).
 An RPM installation of JBoss EAP installs everything that is required to run JBoss EAP as a service